 2. Lookup: Once the tool requests access and detect the source of your DNS server, you need to click the Check my DNS button.
 This prompts the service to search the DNS server logs for your unique request and find the IP address of the server that made the request on your behalf.

-3. Check and Verify: The website then scans their wide database to see if that DNS server is a recognized server and whether it is present in their preset results of suspicious servers.
+3. Check and Verify: The website then scans its wide database to see if that DNS server is a recognized server and whether it is present in their preset results of suspicious servers.
 They also look up its Reverse DNS (PTR record) and the IP address’ registered owner with ARIN.

 Visit whoismydns.com and check if your DNS has been hijacked.